MRIOSU/ECE5759_Project/README.md

 Figure 2: Reconstructed cardiac cine images (only systolic frame shown here), the error maps and the convergent speeds using different optimization methods (GM, FGM, OGM) and acceleration rates (R = 2, 4, 6) for parallel imaging (PI).
 The stepsize α= 1/L and the total number of iteration N =  150.
 The convergence speed of FGM and OGM are much faster than GM, and OGM has the best convergence performance.
 For R= 4,6, GM didn’t converge within 150 iterations.
 For R= 6, FGM and OGM diverged due to the high acceleration rate (optimization problem is ill posed).
 ## Compressive sensing (SENSE based)
-Lasso problem (l1 penalty, sparsifying transform: Temporal Fourier Transform)
+Modeled as Lasso problem (l1 penalty, sparsifying transform: Temporal Fourier Transform).
+ISTA/PGM, FISTA/FPGM and POGM were compared.

 <img src="https://github.com/MRIOSU/ECE5759_Project/blob/main/Results/random_samp.png" width="500">